Enrique1263/IBD/README.md

 Leveraging the RESTful nature of news APIs, data is acquired in JSON format, enabling seamless integration with MongoDB.
 Data scalability is achieved through multiple APIs and API keys, facilitating concurrent requests and higher request rates.
 Data availability is contingent upon API uptime.

 With MongoDB, data management is delegated to the database, necessitating sufficient replicas to match the pace of API data retrieval.
 Data retrieval can be facilitated using MongoDB interfaces such as Compass or Python library pymongo.
+The way

 ## Big Data Dimensions